Fuel: Bi Fuel

 As before, the Stepway is styled to look a bit more rugged without actually offering any four wheel-drive underpinnings.
 Think Ford Fiesta Active or Audi A1 Citycarver and you're not far off the mark.
 The extra 41mm of stepped up ground clearance gives it a nicely chunky look and might well prove useful when bumping up and down big kerbs in town.
 This fresh generation version gets a redesigned front end and body features such as proper metal front and rear skid plates, fog lamps, pronounced flared wheel arches, larger 16-inch alloy wheels, longitudinal roof bars that can be turned into a functional roof rack and some smart paint colours.
 Otherwise, it's exactly like a standard Sandero, which means that this new generation version rides on the same CMF-B platform as a far pricier (and smaller) Renault Clio.
 That's allowed it to be a touch bigger than before, noticeably wider (1,848mm without mirrors) and 19mm longer.
 The look's less anonymous too, thanks to a Y-shaped LED front lighting signature.
 Inside, it's much nicer than before, with a more modern dashboard, embellished on this Stepway variant with fabric finishes.
 Infotainment's taken step forward too, with an 8-inch centre monitor featuring smartphone mirroring.
 Access to the rear is easy, with wide-opening doors and reasonable knee room; you could seat a couple of adults there more comfortably than in most other superminis.
 The boot's a bit bigger too, rated at 328-litres, which is 18-litres more than the old car could offer.

+There are three trim levels - 'Essential', 'Comfort' and 'Prestige'.
 So how much are you going to end up paying?
-Think in terms of a Stepway starting price of around £10,000 (about £1,000 more than a regular Sandero) and you won't be too far out.
+Think in terms of a Stepway starting price of around £11,000 (about £2,000 more than a regular Sandero) and you won't be too far out.
 That makes this still the cheapest Crossover-styled car you can buy.
 It undercuts rugged-ised versions of smaller city cars like the Fiat Panda Cross and the Kia Picanto X-line by at least around £2,000 and offers lots more space inside than both.
 For some perspective, in size, this car is somewhere between a Fiesta Active-shaped supermini (models of which tend to be priced from around £15,000) and a Focus Active-sized family hatch (priced from around £20,000).
 So you get the idea.
 It really is hard to argue with this kind of value proposition.
 Two interior media infotainment options are available, based around an 8-inch touchscreen; 'Media Display', which incorporates 'Android Auto' and 'Apple CarPlay' smartphone-mirroring.
 And 'Media Nav', which has built-in sat nav with Wi-Fi-based smartphone access.
 Optional extras if you want to plush up your Sandero include automatic air conditioning, heated front seats, a reversing camera, auto wipers and (for the first time) a power operated sunroof.

 Expect a decent step forward in efficiency figures, thanks to this new generation Sandero Stepway model's more modern engineering and lighter, more sophisticated CMF-B platform.
 Let's get to the WLTP figures.
-The three cylinder turbo 1.0-litre TCe 90 turbo unit we think most customers will want here should manage around 55mpg on the combined cycle and under 120g/km of CO2.
+The three cylinder turbo 1.0-litre TCe 90 turbo unit you have to have manages 50.4mpg on the combined cycle and 127g/km of CO2.
 You still won't get quite as good showing as you would from a pricier mainstream rugged-ised supermini like a Ford Fiesta Active, but there's no doubt that Dacia has considerably closed the previous gap in efficiency that existed compared to the mainstream market.
-And it's useful to have the rare option of LPG power for the TCe 90 engine, should you be prepared to consider it.
+And it's useful to have the rare option of LPG power for the Tce 90 engine, should you be prepared to consider it.
 On to the warranty.
 Dacia offers an industry standard 3-year/60,000 miles guarantee from the showroom, backed by three years or 60,000 miles of roadside assistance.
 For a little more, you can extend the cover by two years or you can up the period covered to a Kia-equalling 7 years and 100,000 miles.
 Service intervals are every year or every 12,000 miles and since most Renault dealers look after Dacias too, you shouldn't be too far from a specialist workshop.
 It also helps that there's a timing chain that'll last as long as the engine.
 Dacia offers a choice of pre-paid servicing schemes covering you for either two years and 24,000 miles or three years and 36,000 miles.

 By Jonathan Crouch